I make a batch of this most weeks because it fits into almost any meal without much thought.

 1. Place the chicken breast in a pot, cover with water, bring to a boil, then reduce heat and simmer for 15 to 18 minutes until cooked to 165°F / 74°C.

-2. Remove the chicken, let it cool for 5 minutes, then shred or dice into bite-size pieces.
+2. Remove the chicken, let it cool for 5 minutes, then shred or dice into small bite-size pieces.

 4. Add the shredded chicken and diced celery to the bowl and toss until evenly coated.